cmatth25/722_Group/TreeBuilding.md

 >seq2
 AAAA**G**AAAA

 The appropriate k-mer length isn't necessarily straightforward, but kSNP provides a tool, Kchooser, to search for the optimal length for your sequences and to assess the FCK, fraction of core k-mers.
-Core k-mers are those that appear in all of your sequences and reflects the diversity of samples, and the fraction of core k-mers is the core k-mers/all k-mers.
+Core k-mers are those that appear in all of your sequences and FCK reflects the diversity of samples, and the fraction of core k-mers is the core k-mers/all k-mers id'd.
 Low FCK scores means your samples are very diverse.
 The higher the FCK, the more reliable your kSNP tree will be.

 Note, kSNP4.1pgk needs adding to path to use Kchooser because it is a stupid program.